WarisJaima/A7_NLP/README.md

 ### After training and evaluating all three models, I analyzed their performance in terms of training loss and test accuracy.
 I found that LoRA provided a more memory-efficient training process, while the distilled models (Odd/Even) showed competitive results depending on the layer selection.

 ### This project provided hands-on experience with knowledge distillation, parameter-efficient tuning, and deploying NLP models — all essential techniques for modern-day NLP applications.

+### that what from my understanding hopfully is up to your standard